All Episodes

 Mark, good afternoon.

-Afternoon to good afternoon to you too.
+Good afternoon to you too.

-General, just a little bit of math by you with regard to what the impact is going to be for the number of physicians and physician assistants and nurse practitioners that are going to be available to people after this monstrosity is passed.
+General, just a little bit of math by you with regard to what the impact is going to be for the number of physicians and physician assistants and nurse practitioners that are going to be available to people after this monstrosity has passed.

-Now, when this takes force, health care plans may require that patients see a nurse practitioner or physician assistant first.
+Now, when this takes force, healthcare plans may require that patients see a nurse practitioner or physician assistant first.

 Now, there are many, many great PAs and nurse practitioners out there.

-There are probably three or four hundred thousand in the United States.
+There are probably 300 or 400,000 in the United States.

 About half of the doctors practice primary care, about half of the nurse practitioners and PAs practice primary care, all under the direction or supervision of a physician.